iPascal619/STEM-BUDDY/README.md

 ## Contact

-If you have any questions or suggestions regarding STEM Buddy, feel free to contact us at c.onuoha@alustudent.com Thank you for using STEM Buddy!
+If you have any questions or suggestions regarding STEM Buddy, feel free to contact me at c.onuoha@alustudent.com Thank you for using STEM Buddy!